 Method 1: Data Recovery Software

 A professional data recovery software ensures secure recovery of data from a scratched CD/DVD.
 Out of the several tools available online, one robust and secure software is Stellar Data Recovery Professional for Windows.
 Equipped with advanced scanning algorithms, this software promises to recover data from a damaged optical media by reading the bad sectors.

-To evaluate and explore more, try the software’s Demo version.
+To evaluate and explore more, download the software’s trial version.

 Method 2: Wax Method